FredrikCarlssn/Airgapped-signer/README.md

 2. Copy the build directory to an offline device using a USB drive
 3. Serve the application on the offline device using a local server

-## Usage Instructions
+## Transaction Creation Process

-1. Open the application on your offline device
+1. **Prepare your offline device**: Set up the signer application on an air-gapped device that never connects to the internet
-2. Connect your MetaMask wallet
-3. Enter transaction details:
+2. **Load your keystore wallet**: Upload your Ethereum keystore file and enter your password
+3. **Create a transaction**:
+   - Select the target blockchain network
-   - Recipient address
+   - Enter the recipient address
-   - Amount in ETH
+   - Specify the amount to send in ETH
+   - Set the nonce value
-   - Gas parameters
+   - Configure gas parameters (gas limit, max fee, priority fee)
-   - Additional data (for contract interactions)
+   - Add transaction data if needed (for contract interactions)
-   - Chain ID
-4. Click "Create & Sign Transaction"
+4. **Sign the transaction**: Click "Sign Transaction" to create a signed transaction
+5. **Generate QR code**: The signed transaction is encoded as a QR code
-5. Scan the generated QR code with your online device
+6. **Broadcast the transaction**: Scan the QR code with the companion broadcasting app on an online device to send the transaction to the network
-6. Broadcast the transaction from your online device

 ## Development

 For development purposes, you can run the application locally:

 ```
-cd src/frontend
 npm start
 ```